JermWang/QUANTANIUM/Tokenomics.md

 ## Overview

-QUANTANIUM (QNTM) is designed as a community-driven, utility-focused token that powers the world's first quantum-resistant Web3 security protocol.
+QUANTANIUM is designed as a community-driven, utility-focused token that powers the world's first quantum-resistant Web3 security protocol.
 Our tokenomics model emphasizes long-term alignment between users, developers, and the protocol's security.
 <div align="center">

 # BETA ACCESS NOW OPEN